sting-ioc/sting/docs/dagger.md

   of these asynchronous types within the application.
 The only real constraint is that non-asynchronous types can not be **directly** dependent on asynchronous types.
 This is not supported within Sting as asynchronicity is handled differently within a web application if it is ever required.
-Even if there was a valid use case for asynchronous injector construction, a radically different implementation is required.
+Even if there was a valid use case for asynchronous injector construction on the web, a radically different implementation is required.

 * [Android integration](https://dagger.dev/android) exists to make it relatively easy to integrate into Android applications and expose Android specific types into the Dagger component graph and to expose Dagger